Skip to content

 • View the Customer tab.

-If you see the Customer page, then Subscriptions has been provisioned for your site.
+If you see the Customer page, Subscriptions has been provisioned for your site.

 Verify Identity APIs